whitneyburton/portfolios/students/1711-front/michael-gatewood/20180420-michael-gatewood-m3.md

 ### Redux Architecture

-* 4: Appropriate components are wrapped in connected Redux container components.
+* 4 - Appropriate components are wrapped in connected Redux container components.
 The Redux store contains all necessary application data and nothing more.
 All state changes are handled through Redux actions and reducers.

 ### Routing

-* 4: Application is a single page and uses the React Router to display appropriate components based on URL.
+* 4 - Application is a single page and uses the React Router to display appropriate components based on URL.

 ### Workflow

 * 4 - Developer(s) make many small, atomic commits that clearly document the evolution of the application and do not contain irrelevant changesets that aren't reflected by the commit message.
 Commit messages are concise and consistent in syntax and tense.
 Developer(s) effectively use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing directly to master.
 There are no instances where the developer(s) have committed source code that should be .gitignored.
 There are no instances of "dead" or commented-out code and debugger statements like console.log.

-* **D: Professional Skills**:

-My first Gear-Up session was on an idea known as GroupThink.
-GroupThink is the tendency for members in a given group to gradually drift toward the same beliefs and styles of thinking.
-It can be harmful to your team effectiveness, to your products, and ultimately to the individuals on your team.
-We reviewed what it is, reviewed examples, and discussed ideas on how to mitigate it.

-My second Gear-Up session was a discussion and practical exercise on mindfulness.
-Mindfulness can mean different things to different people.
-To me, it is focusing all of our attention to our body and senses in order to bring us back to the present.
-We discussed different ways to use mindfulness to reduce stress and practiced several stretching techniques.

-* **E: Community Participation**: I attended Wrap-Ups and community events such as demos and SAV events.
-I was also an active participant in all retros.

 -----------------------